Democratic Party (United States): 21st century

-2010s
+2000s–2010s and the Obama era

-In the 2010 midterm elections, the Democratic Party lost control of the House and lost its majority in state legislatures and state governorships.
+In the 2010 midterm elections, the Democratic Party lost control of the House as well as its majorities in several state legislatures and governorships.
+The 2010 elections also marked the end of the Democratic Party's electoral dominance in the Southern United States.

 In the 2012 elections, President Obama was re-elected, but the party remained in the minority in the House of Representatives and lost control of the Senate in the 2014 midterm elections.
-After the 2016 election of Donald Trump, who lost the popular vote, the Democratic Party transitioned into the role of an opposition party and held neither the presidency nor Congress for two years.
-However, the Democratic Party won back a majority in the House in the 2018 midterm elections under the leadership of Nancy Pelosi.
+After the 2016 election of Donald Trump, who lost the popular vote to Democratic nominee Hillary Clinton, the Democratic Party transitioned into the role of an opposition party and held neither the presidency nor Congress for two years.
+However, the party won back the House in the 2018 midterm elections under the leadership of Nancy Pelosi.

 Democrats were extremely critical of President Trump, particularly his policies on immigration, healthcare, and abortion, as well as his response to the COVID-19 pandemic.
-Before the pandemic, Democrats in the House of Representatives impeached Trump for the first time although Trump was acquitted in the Republican-controlled Senate.
+In December 2019, Democrats in the House of Representatives impeached Trump, although he was acquitted in the Republican-controlled Senate.

-2020s
+2020s and opposition to Trumpism

-Since the early 2010s, the party has shifted significantly to the left on social, cultural, and religious issues and attracted support from college-educated white Americans.

-In November 2020, Democrat Joe Biden won the 2020 presidential election.
-He began his term with extremely narrow Democratic majorities in the House and the Senate.
-The Inflation Reduction Act of 2022 was negotiated by Biden, Majority Leader Chuck Schumer, Joe Manchin, Kyrsten Sinema and other Democrats and is the largest allocation of funds for climate to date.
+In November 2020, Democrat Joe Biden defeated Trump to win the 2020 presidential election.
+After Trump attempted to challenge the election, he began his term with extremely narrow Democratic majorities in the U.S. House and Senate.
+During the Biden presidency, the party had been characterized as adopting an increasingly progressive economic agenda.
 In 2022, Biden appointed Ketanji Brown Jackson, the first Black woman on the Supreme Court.
+However, she was replacing liberal justice Stephen Breyer, thus she did not alter the court's 6–3 split between conservatives (the majority) and liberals.
+After Dobbs v.
+Jackson (decided June 24, 2022), which led to abortion bans in much of the country, the Democratic Party rallied behind abortion rights.

-In the 2022 midterm elections Democrats dramatically outperformed historical trends, and a widely anticipated red wave did not materialize.
-Democrats only narrowly lost their majority in the House and gained a seat in the Senate, along with some gains at the State level.
+In the 2022 midterm elections, Democrats dramatically outperformed historical trends and a widely anticipated red wave did not materialize.
+The party only narrowly lost its majority in the U.S. House and expanded its majority in the U.S. Senate, along with several gains at the state level.

+In July 2024, after a series of age and health concerns, Biden became the first incumbent president since Lyndon B. Johnson in 1968 to withdraw from running for reelection, the first since the 19th century to withdraw after serving only one term, and the only one to ever withdraw after already winning the primaries.

+Vice President Kamala Harris—who became Biden's replacement on the ballot after his withdrawal from the race—became the first black woman to be nominated by a major party, but she was defeated in the 2024 election by Donald Trump.
+Harris lost the electoral college 312–226 (including all seven of the anticipated swing states) as well as the popular vote, becoming the first Democratic candidate to do so since John Kerry in 2004, amid what was a global anti-incumbent backlash.